 As you reach the North Sea, you will see the lighthouse on Girdle Ness to the south, designed by the grandfather of Robert Louis Stevenson.
 More passengers will board the ship in Aberdeen.
-The Scottish waters offer excellent possibilities to spot Minke Whale, White-Beaked Dolphin, and Harbour Porpoise.
-Several other cetaceans, including Orca, are also native to these waters.
+The Scottish waters offer excellent possibilities to spot Minke whales, white-beaked dolphins, and harbor porpoises.
+Several other cetaceans, including orcas, are also native to these waters.

 Disembark in Longyearbyen, the administrative centre of Spitsbergen, for flights south to Oslo and onward home.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Hiking & Snowshoeing: